IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

    :start-after: START ContractInstanceKey
    :end-before: END ContractInstanceKey

-Once this type is defined, we can construct our :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceSpec`:
+Once this type is defined, we can construct our :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceSpec` by filling in the :hsobj:`Plutus.Contract.Test.ContractModel.initialHandleSpecs` field of the ``ContractModel`` class:

 .. literalinclude:: GameModel.hs
-   :start-after: START instanceSpec
+   :start-after: START initialHandleSpecs
-   :end-before: END instanceSpec
+   :end-before: END initialHandleSpecs

 This specifies (reading from right to left) that we should create one contract instance per wallet, running ``G.contract``, the contract